binarytf/binarytf/SPEC.md

 | :--: | :----: | :----: |
 | `4`  | Length | Digit  |

-A negative arbitrary-precision BigInteger, they are stored in unary form.
+A [negative arbitrary-precision BigInteger][NBigInt], they are stored in unary form.
 The digits are stored with the least significant byte stored first.

 ## Boolean